RuifMaxx/Multidimensional-time-series-with-transformer/README.md

 ![image](https://user-images.githubusercontent.com/75245181/126475468-46964a3a-4413-49df-becb-76adff683f8d.png)

-And in my code I select 10 dims time series for modeling
+And in my code, I select 10 dims time series for modeling

 ## Some result